jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 Perl `5.20` with a number of modules is included.

 Python `2.7.9` is included with at least enough packages to run [Bottle python][bottle-python] web applications.
-Additional packages are easily added.
+Additional Python packages are easily added.

 *Device tree* binaries are generated and installed that support *HDMI* (`bbb-hdmi.dtb`), the *4DCape 7-inch* touchscreen (`bbb-4dcape70t.dtb`) and the *New Haven 5-inch* touchscreen (`bbb-nh5cape.dtb`).
 They are easy to switch between using an included example [u-boot][uboot] script file `uEnv.txt`.